atperry7/pup_gearswap/README.md

 - [ ] Test Auto Maneuvers with new toggle feature
 - [ ] Create better gear sets with better variables
 - [ ] Improve the functionality of the Predict Function
+- [ ] Update gearsets with better naming convention
+- [ ] Set up gearsets for different Modes/Styles to offer more options for a puppet
 - [ ] Add a better list of planned functionality